benjamindkilleen/artifice/README.md

-# perturbable
+# artifice
-Exploring object detection in laboratory images through perturbations on controlled sample images.
+Exploring object detection in laboratory images through perturbations on controlled sample images for the creation of artificial datasets.